 Always Free cloud services

 To make things clear, Oracle Cloud offers a free trial as any other cloud, and obviously Always Free ≠ (not equal to) Free Trial.

 Compute VMs is not the only service that’s forever free (up to certain limit, of course).
-There are block volumes, object and archive storages, monitoring and logging services, a single Load Balancer, Site-to-Site VPN, and most importanly Databases.
+There are block volumes, object and archive storage, monitoring and logging services, a single Load Balancer, Site-to-Site VPN, and most importantly, databases.

 For more info check the additional links below.